So, who attends Trinity?

 –Are you coming from a different religious background?

-…and, perhaps because of the diversity of our own faith backgrounds, we’re particularly sensitive to the fact that not everyone will choose to make a spiritual home at Trinity.
+Well, then, a very special and extra warm welcome to you!
+(Many — or most — of us at Trinity Lime Rock come from other faith backgrounds as well!) …and, perhaps because of the diversity of our own faith backgrounds, we’re particularly sensitive to the fact that not everyone will choose to make a spiritual home at Trinity.
 Even if you don’t choose to stay with us as a member, we’re delighted to consider you a friend!